h2oai/datatable/docs/api/exceptions.rst

           - Generic ``datatable`` warnings;

         * - ``FreadWarning``
-          - Warnings related to :func:`fread`;
+          - Warnings related to :func:`fread` function;

         * - `IOWarning`
           - Warnings related to input/output.

-    **Exceptions** are thrown when a special condition, that is unexpected or anomalous, encountered during runtime.
+    **Exceptions** are thrown when a special condition, that is unexpected, encountered during runtime.
 Along with the built-in Python `exceptions <https://docs.python.org/3/library/exceptions.html>`_
     ``datatable`` may also throw: